 Full grain leather is the highest-quality leather.
 Top-grain means splitting a full-grain leather and taking the top layer.
 Nubuck is created using this process.
 The top layer is taken from the outer side of the hide, making it thinner and more pliable than full-grain.
 Its surface is then sanded and buffed, giving nubuck its typical velvety surface.
-It is usually dyed heavily to cover up the sanding and stamping process.
+It is usually dyed heavily to cover up the sanding

 Some of the identifying characteristic of nubuck: it is very soft to the touch and the surface will change shade when you run your hand across it; it will scratch very easily; water drops will darken the leather temporarily but it should return to its original color upon drying.